 The purpose of the strategy choice cascade is to turn strategy from a complicated, messy and often deeply confusing and divisive chore, to a systematic and simple exercise.

-The cascade consists of five steps that can help developing and implementing sustainable strategy at any organization:
+The cascade consists of five steps that can help develop and implement sustainable strategy at any organization:

 Next, we’ll look into each of these steps separately from the perspective of innovation.

-The first step in the strategy choice cascade is defining your winning aspiration.
+The first step in the strategy choice cascade is to define your winning aspiration.
 In other words, your innovation objectives and the why behind your innovation strategy.

 As any other strategy, the planning process of your innovation strategy starts with defining your objectives: What do you want to achieve with innovation?

 If we take a step back, think about your long-term business goals and the things that are most likely to drive your business forward even after some time.
 As already mentioned, your innovation strategy should help supporting your business objectives and vice versa.